 I chose to use anodised aluminium powder coated in a contrasting colour to the bronze style window frames.
 Set approximately 300mm deep in the ground secured with haunches of concrete on either side.
 I used this to create a defined planter with the intention to disrupt the black cladding with textured planting.

 What is the planting scheme?

 I chose Pachysandra Terminalis, this is a Japanese spurge that will give good ground cover supporting the grasses and lots of small white flowers.
-I paired this with Stipa tenuissima that will give us that organic free flowing contrast to the cladding.
-On the right side of the property there is a change in window elevation.
-Because of this I chose to use Calamagrostis which is another grass that will grow much higher compared to the Stipa tenuissima.
+I paired this with Stipa tenuissima which will give us that organic free flowing contrast to the cladding.
+On the right side of the property, there is a change in window elevation.
+Because of this, I chose to use Calamagrostis which is another grass that will grow much higher compared to the Stipa tenuissima.